rails/rails/guides/source/form_helpers.md

 #### Composite Primary Key Forms

-If you have a model with a [composite primary key](active_record_composite_primary_keys.html), forms building syntax is the same with slightly different output.
+If you have a model with a [composite primary key](active_record_composite_primary_keys.html), the form building syntax is the same with slightly different output.

 For example, to update a `@book` model object with a composite key `[:author_id, :id]` like this: